Duality Symmetry of Quantum Electrodynamics and Magnetic Charges: Duality symmetry of classical electrodynamics

 The transformation of $\rho_{e(m)}$ or the components of $\boldsymbol{J}_{e(m)}$ is the same as $q_{e(m)}$.
 We note that the dual rotation angle $\theta$ is determined by the ratio of the two charges, i.e., $\tan\theta=c\varepsilon_0\tilde{q}_m/\tilde{q}_e$, such that after the inverse transformation, all the dual charge related quantities (i.e., $q_m$, $\rho_m$, $\boldsymbol{J}_m$, etc) vanish in the asymmetric representation.

 To guarantee the equivalence of these two representations~\cite{jackson1999classical}, we need to require that all charge particles have the same ratio between dual charge $\tilde{q}_m$ and electric charge $\tilde{q}_e$.
 The total charge (the norm) $q=\sqrt{c^2\varepsilon_0^2\tilde{q}^2_m+\tilde{q}^{2}_e}$ keeps invariant under a dual rotation.
-On the other hand, if all charged particles have the same magnetic/electric charge ratio, we can always transform to an asymmetric representation with only one type of charge~\cite{jackson1999classical}.
+On the other hand, if all charged particles have the same magnetic/electric charge ratio, we can always transform to an asymmetric representation with only one type of charge~\cite{jackson1999classical,Strazhev1972dual}.
 Thus, strictly speaking, not magnetic charges but two charges with different magnetic/electric ratios have not been observed in experiments.
 We emphasize that the dual charge $\tilde{q}_m$ is significantly different from Dirac's magnetic monopole, which was utilized to explain the fundamental origin of charge quantization~\cite{Dirac1948monopole}.
-Here, $\tilde{q}_m$ can be an arbitrary portion of the quantized total charge $q$ and it has not been attached to a Dirac string with singular vector potential.
-The dual charge can not give the quantization condition of the charges either.
+Here, $\tilde{q}_m$ can be an arbitrary portion of the quantized total charge $q$.
+The dual charge cannot give the quantization condition of the charges.

 On the other hand, a subsidiary condition for the two gauge fields $\tilde{q}_e\tilde{C}^{\mu}-\tilde{q}_m\tilde{A}^{\mu}/\mu_0=0$~\cite{shnir2006magnetic}, i.e.,

 has to be enforced to obtain vanishing $C^{\mu}=0$ and EM tensor $G^{\mu\nu}=0$ in the asymmetric representation.
 The gauge field $\tilde{C}^{\mu}$ is significantly different from the one having been introduced to construct the dual EM field tensor previously~\cite{cameron2012electric,bliokh2013dual}.
 The subsidiary condition clearly shows that the two gauge fields $\tilde{A}^{\mu}$ and $\tilde{C}^{\mu}$ are not independent variables and they have to share the same gauge freedom.